Acura TL Insurance Rates

 Use our free rate comparison tool above to get an accurate Acura TL comparison of rates and savings in your area.

-Prices are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and TL trim levels.
+Rates are based on $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all 50 states and TL models.

 Use the form below to get customized rates for your location.